azharlabs/papert-code/docs/extensions/extension.md

 - `contextFileName`: The name of the file that contains the context for the extension.
 This will be used to load the context from the extension directory.
 If this property is not used but a `papert.md` file is present in your extension directory, then that file will be loaded.
 - `excludeTools`: An array of tool names to exclude from the model.
 You can also specify command-specific restrictions for tools that support it, like the `run_shell_command` tool.
 For example, `"excludeTools": ["run_shell_command(rm -rf)"]` will block the `rm -rf` command.
 Note that this differs from the MCP server `excludeTools` functionality, which can be listed in the MCP server config. **Important:** Tools specified in `excludeTools` will be disabled for the entire conversation context and will affect all subsequent queries in the current session.

-When Qwen Code starts, it loads all the extensions and merges their configurations.
+When Papert Code starts, it loads all the extensions and merges their configurations.
 If there are any conflicts, the workspace configuration takes precedence.

 ### Custom commands